mthomas46/Hackathon/cats_effect_crud_demo/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│  INPUT: "Cats Effect API with MongoDB and Elm frontend"        │
+│  INPUT: "Cats Effect API expansion for CRUD user endpoints - use..."  │
 └────────────────────┬────────────────────────────────────────────┘
                      │
          ┌───────────┴───────────┐